starvagrant/toh/toh.markdown/the_ravens_flight_from_the_wind_chimes.md

 "You did nothing to alert us," the man complained.

-"My interrogators finished in the time that was alloted to them.
+"My interrogators finished in the time that was allotted to them.
 Both Creed and Samaras were interrogated according to procedure."

 "What about the girl?"